meganlavengood/musi215/docs/syllabus.md

 Attendance
 ----------

 I take attendance daily.
-While attendance is not directly counted toward your grade, **if you want an A, you must miss no fewer than six classes.** That's about 20% of the class meetings.
+While attendance is not directly counted toward your grade, **if you want an A, you must miss no more than six classes.** That's about 20% of the class meetings.
 In other words, if you miss more than six classes, your highest possible grade is B+, regardless of the quality of your submitted work.

 I do not distinguish between excused and unexcused absences so don't feel obligated to email me your reasons for missing class.